 The Rosengart Art Museum was located across the street from our fantastic hotel, the Astoria Hotel, which boasts the largest private collection of Picasso artwork in the world.
 Emily and I were stunned by Mrs. Rosengart’s art collection which consisted of dozens of the famous Masters we all know as well as more than 150 pieces from Picasso.
 Our hotel boasted a Michelin Star Italian restaurant on premises, in which we indulged ourselves quite wonderfully.

 To completely sum up two weeks’ worth of fahrting in one paragraph, I would say that we spent considerably more money on this trip than any other European trip we’d thus far taken yet we enjoyed it less.
 The places were cool and quaint and charming but by-and-large not worthy of entire days of travel.
 The Danube River was our favorite river cruise so far and second to the Danube would be the Rhone, both of which were picturesque the entire way and took us to far more interesting cities and villages.
-Switzerland was the most amazing place we visited by far.
+Switzerland was the most amazing place we visited on this trip by far.

 Overall, France rarely disappoints, when it comes to clean, well-planned and preserved old towns but during this trip France fell short in Brisach with the not-so-nice waitress.
 Germany, however, disappointed me from a town planner’s point of view.
 Historic sections of old villages are latticed with patchwork railway infrastructure and hilltop vistas are absolutely littered by gigantic steel windmills that ironically were designed to preserve nature.
 I guess if one gigantic mass of metal that captures clean, renewable wind-energy is good then 500 more must be great!
 Maybe we should put a few on the lawn of the Eifel Tower to help us light up all those flashing lights?